African Americans: Colonial era

 Massachusetts was the first English colony to legally recognize slavery in 1641.
-In 1662, Virginia passed a law that children of enslaved women took the status of the mother, rather than that of the father, as under common law.
+In 1662, Virginia passed a law that children of enslaved women would take the status of the mother, rather than that of the father, as was the case under common law.
 This legal principle was called partus sequitur ventrum.

-By an act of 1699, the colony ordered all free Blacks deported, virtually defining as slaves all people of African descent who remained in the colony.
-In 1670, the colonial assembly passed a law prohibiting free and baptized Blacks (and Indians) from purchasing Christians (in this act meaning White Europeans) but allowing them to buy people "of their owne nation".
+By an act of 1699, Virginia ordered the deportation of all free Blacks, effectively defining all people of African descent who remained in the colony as slaves.
+In 1670, the colonial assembly passed a law prohibiting free and baptized Blacks (and Native Americans) from purchasing Christians (in this act meaning White Europeans) but allowing them to buy people "of their owne nation".

-In the Spanish Louisiana although there was no movement toward abolition of the African slave trade, Spanish rule introduced a new law called coartación, which allowed slaves to buy their freedom, and that of others.
-Although some did not have the money to buy their freedom, government measures on slavery allowed many free Blacks.
-That brought problems to the Spaniards with the French Creoles who also populated Spanish Louisiana, French creoles cited that measure as one of the system's worst elements.
+In Spanish Louisiana, although there was no movement toward abolition of the African slave trade, Spanish rule introduced a new law called coartación, which allowed slaves to buy their freedom, and that of others.
+Although some did not have the money to do so, government measures on slavery enabled the existence of many free Blacks.
+This caused problems to the Spaniards with the French creoles (French who had settled in New France) who had also populated Spanish Louisiana.
+The French creoles cited that measure as one of the system's worst elements.

 First established in South Carolina in 1704, groups of armed White men—slave patrols—were formed to monitor enslaved Black people.
 Their function was to police slaves, especially fugitives.
-Slave owners feared that slaves might organize revolts or slave rebellions, so state militias were formed in order to provide a military command structure and discipline within the slave patrols so they could be used to detect, encounter, and crush any organized slave meetings which might lead to revolts or rebellions.
+Slave owners feared that slaves might organize revolts or slave rebellions, so state militias were formed to provide a military command structure and discipline within the slave patrols.
+These patrols were used to detect, encounter, and crush any organized slave meetings which might lead to revolts or rebellions.

 The earliest African American congregations and churches were organized before 1800 in both northern and southern cities following the Great Awakening.
 By 1775, Africans made up 20% of the population in the American colonies, which made them the second largest ethnic group after English Americans.